JosephLai241/URS/.github/CONTRIBUTING.md

 ## Code of Conduct

 Code of Conduct is available in the `.github/` directory.
+(UPDATE LINK WHEN DONE)

 ## Important Resources